|

 - Public housing is offered for lower class citizens.

-- For all the residents and immigrants the Australian government offers National Health Policies.
+- For all residents and immigrants, the Australian government offers National Health Policies.

 - The Health Service is generally subsidized and all medical services, pharmaceuticals, and health institutions receive financial assistance from the government.

-- Almost 10% of the country’s total GDP is devoted to the health sector.
+- Almost 10 percent of the country’s total GDP is devoted to the health sector.

-- Australia also put emphasis on education and every individual up to the age of 17 is ordered to stay in school.
+- Australia also puts emphasis on education--every individual up to the age of 17 is ordered to stay in school.

 - The public schools are free with additional allowances provided to the students.
 The costs are wholly or partly subsidized by the government.